Microblading Beard and Mustache

-Keep in mind that the results are semi-permanent, so if you decide to shave off your facial hair, the results will still be there.
+Keep in mind that the results don’t last forever and the pigments will fade, so if you decide to shave off your facial hair, the results will still be there.
 So unless you’re fully committed to rocking the beard for a longer period of time, perhaps this isn’t the treatment for you.

-Here are the two styles of facial hair permanent makeup:
+Here are the two styles of facial hair microblading:

 Stubble recreation, sometimes called beard micropigmentation, is a great technique for camouflaging scars in the area.
 It can even be used to cover the whole area for clients who don’t have any facial hair for whatever reason.

 Yes, in a way.
 Modern, cosmetic tattoos used to enhance natural features are much more sophisticated than traditional tattoos.

 Cosmetic beard tattoos use pigments which are not inserted too deep under the skin.
 The body breaks them down with time, and the beard tattoo eventually fades.